carlosdomingom/php_colorlib/README.md

 # php_colorlib
-A simple PHP library for converting colors and create color gradients
+A simple PHP library for converting colors and create color gradients.

 ![#00ff00](https://placehold.it/15/00ff00/000000?text=+)
 ![#2eff00](https://placehold.it/15/2eff00/000000?text=+)